ajgargan/wikimedia/README.md

 2. Not Applicable with my approach.
 3. Not going to provide this you can spin this up and self service and read the artifacts.
 4. See below for details and insight into my motivations and thinkings.
 5. This is very difficult given the fact that different "Production" levels have different requirements but I demonstrate below my thinking and design.
+Performance and Capacity requirements differ from environment to environment and there is no one size fits all.

 ----
 ## Prerequisites